Fixing Eyelid Surgery - Blepharoplasty Revision

 Eyelid surgery is one of the most commonly performed cosmetic surgeries.
 Well performed, eyelid surgery has amazing power to refresh one’s look.
 A number of specialists offer eyelid surgery including ophthalmologists, eye plastic surgeons (ophthalmologists with fellowship training in eyelid plastic surgery), facial plastic surgeons, general plastic surgeons, dermatologists, and other cosmetic surgeons (physicians with various backgrounds including family practice, emergency medicine, gynecology, radiology, and general surgery).
 Thanks to the power of the Internet, anyone can proclaim that they are expert in eyelid surgery.
 However, when it goes wrong, the consequences can be devastating.
-Therefore, it is essential to look past the hype.
+Therefore, it is essential to look past the hype when it comes to fixing eyelid surgery or blepharoplasty revision.

 Dr. Steinsapir is board certified in Ophthalmology and has completed numerous fellowships including three years of Orbit and Eyelid fellowships at the prestigious Jules Stein Eye Institute at the David Geffen School of Medicine at UCLA and a separate two year cosmetic surgery fellowship under the auspices of the American Board of Cosmetic Surgery.
 He is widely respected for his work and has published over thirty scientific papers and eight book chapters.
 He is much sought after as a teacher and lecturer.
 He is a true innovator having developed Microdroplet Lift® BOTOX®, a unique patent pending method for injecting BOTOX®, Deepfill™ under eye Restylane® treatment to non-surgically address the dark circle and under eye hollow for up to a year without the need for retreatment.
 Dr. Steinsapir is one of the foremost eyelid surgeon’s in the world.
 He is on staff at the UCLA Hospital and Medical Center where he is an Associate Clinical Professor of Ophthalmology at the Jules Stein Eye Institute.
 He is also on staff at Harbor/UCLA Medical Center where he serves as an attending surgeon.
 He is in practice in West Los Angeles and he is in high demand by discerning individuals from Los Angeles, Beverly Hills, and Southern California.
 Many of his patients also come to see him from around the country and the world.
 Very few doctors offer the level of skill and expertise he brings to cosmetic surgery and aesthetic restorative surgery to address prior unsatisfactory eyelid surgery.